 B. thoracica.
-Black; thighs rufous.
+Black; thorax rufous.
 Inhabits East Florida.

-Body black, somewhat polished; thorax bright yellowish-rufous, with a small black spot on each side of the scutel; collar, scutel, and metathorax black; spines of the anterior tibiæ piceous, the exterior one much larger; wings fuscous; the fourth marginal nervure abbreviated, and not attaining to the inner margin.

-Length ? two-fifths of an inch.
+Body black, somewhat polished; thorax bright yellowish rufous; with a small black spot on each side of the scutel; collar, scutel, and metathorax, black; spines of the anterior tibia piceous, the exterior one much larger; wings fuscous; the fourth marginal nervure abbreviated, and not attaining to the inner margin.
+Length $\frac{2}{3}$ of an inch. \mathbf{q}